 Ahrefs Webmaster Tools (Free)

 This is the one that surprises people.
-Ahrefs offers a genuinely free tier called Ahrefs Webmaster Tools (AWT) that gives you access to Site Audit and Site Explorer for sites you own and verify.
+Ahrefs offers a genuinely free tier called Ahrefs Webmaster Tools (AWT).
+It gives access to Site Audit and Site Explorer for sites you own and verify.

 What You Get for Free

-• Backlink profile: See every site linking to you, anchor text distribution, and new/lost backlinks
+• Backlink profile: Every site linking to you, anchor text distribution, and new or lost backlinks

 • Site audit: Technical SEO issues similar to Screaming Frog but with Ahrefs' own crawl data